-Additionally, a betting layout needs to be set up to allow chips to be placed on the A♥, K♣, Q♦, and J♠, which are known as pay or boodle cards.
-The traditional way of setting up a layout is to grab these cards from a spare deck (Denexa Playing Cards come in a two-deck set, so you can simply use the cards from the other deck).
-If you want to get more creative, you can create a layout with labeled betting circles on a piece of posterboard or felt, or use something like disposable plastic bowls or the indentations in a cupcake tin.
-The exact form of the layout isn’t important as long it clearly establishes which card each pile of chips belongs to.
+Additionally, a betting layout needs to be set up to allow chips to be placed on special pay or boodle cards.
+The pay cards are the A♥, K♣, Q♦, and J♠.
+The traditional way of setting up a layout is to grab these cards from a spare deck.
+(If you have a two-deck set of Denexa Playing Cards, you can simply use the cards from the other deck.)
+If you want to get more creative, you can create a layout with labeled betting circles on a piece of posterboard or felt.
+You can also use something like disposable plastic bowls, or the indentations in a cupcake tin.
+The exact form of the layout isn’t important, as long it clearly establishes which card each pile of chips belongs to.

 Deal the cards out as evenly as they will go, to as many hands as there are players, plus one.
 For example, if playing with three players, deal four hands of thirteen cards.
-Place the extra hand in the middle of the table.
+The extra hand dealt is called the widow.
+Place the widow face down in the middle of the table.
 Each player antes a predetermined amount to each of the pay cards on the betting layout.

 The player to the left of the dealer goes first, and plays the lowest card they hold of any suit they choose (aces are high).
 The player holding the next-higher card of that suit then plays it, irrespective of where they sit.
-This continues until no further progress can be made in that suit, either because the ace of that suit has been played, or because the next card that would be played is in the extra, out-of-play hand.
-In this case, the player who played last plays the lowest card they hold of a suit of the opposite color.
+This continues until no further progress can be made in that suit.
+This happens one of two ways: either because the ace of that suit has been played, or because the next card that would be played is in the widow.
+In either case, the player who played last plays the lowest card they hold of a suit of the opposite color.

 If, at any time, a player plays one of the pay cards, they are entitled to collect the corresponding pot of chips from the betting layout.
 After the first hand, the pots may not be equal due to uncollected chips remaining in them at the end of the hand.
 If a player fails to collect a pot they are entitled to, they forfeit it.

 Game play continues until a player runs out of cards, thus winning the hand.
 All players pay one chip to the winner for each card remaining in their hand.
-Some pots may remain unclaimed, due to the card associated with them not being played during the course of the hand, either because the card ended up in the dead hand or because play simply never allowed for the pay card to be played.
+Some pots may remain unclaimed, due to the card associated with them not being played during the course of the hand.
+This happens because the card either ended up in the dead hand, or because play simply never allowed for the pay card to be played.
 These uncollected pots remain for the next hand, and all players ante again to each of the four pots.
 The deal passes to the left, and the next hand is dealt.

 Keep playing until a predefined time or a set number of hands.
 The player with the most chips at the end of the game is the winner.